Fusion-io forecasts revenue above estimates; shares jump

+(Adds NexGen deal, 3rd-qtr estimates, conference call details and analyst comments; updates shares)

-Memory drive maker Fusion-io Inc reported higher-than-expected revenue for the third quarter and forecast current-quarter revenue ahead of analysts' estimates, pushing up its shares 11 percent in after-hours trading.
+April 24 Memory drive maker Fusion-io Inc FIO.N reported higher-than-expected revenue for the third quarter and forecast current-quarter revenue ahead of analysts' estimates, pushing up its shares 11 percent in after-hours trading.

 The company, which makes solid state memory drives using NAND flash technology, forecast revenue of about $110 million for the fourth quarter.
 Analysts on average were expecting $107.3 million, according to Thomson Reuters I/B/E/S.